nickgrealy/aws-sqs-backup/README.md

 5. Find the developer policy for your Git repository

 When you create a repository AWS will automatically create a policy for it.
-In the example above the policy would be named *scm-sqs-plugin-developer*.
+In the example above the policy would be named *aws-sqs-plugin-developer*.
 Alternatively you could assign the policy *AmazonSQSFullAccess* which will automatically give your user access to all repositories on CodeCommit.

 In addition to the policy your account also needs a public SSH key assigned.
 Access to repositories on CodeCommit is only possible via SSH.